by Ian Morton

 Unfortunately for Netflix, original movies are not their forte.
 While there are a many added each month, very few live up to the weighty expectation the streaming behemoth often drums up on social media ahead of release.
 With each feature sold on the premise of big names attached rather than viewer recommendation, it’s hard not to feel a twinge of despair when the latest push notification springs up to tell you what’s ‘new this week’.

-While all genres have taken a hit at some point, the sci-fi genre in recent years has taken a complete bashing.
+While all genres have taken a hit at some point, sci-fi in recent years has taken a complete bashing.
 From the well marketed but much maligned Cloverfield Paradox to the disappointingly dull, Bird Box, it’s no surprise that so many space odysseys, alien invasions and post-apocalyptic titles disappear from the collective consciousness as quickly as they arrive.

 From its opening act, the film screams influences from both classic and more modern sci-fi.
 As we trawl through the facility in the opening shots, flecks of Alex Garland’s, Ex Machina as well as Ridley Scott’s, Alien franchise can be seen painted over every surface.
 While some could rightly argue a sense of mimicry, the gamble pays off as the tone is set early and gives a feel for what’s to come.